gazebosim/docs/ros_installation.md

 to get the Gazebo binary package in Ubuntu.
 It can be installed from the ROS repository.

-## Using the default Gazebo version for a ROS distribution using binary installations
+## Installing the default Gazebo version for a ROS distribution using binary installations

-For the users that need to run a specific version of ROS and want to use all the gazebo ROS related packages out-of-the-box, this is the recommended
+For users that need to run a specific version of ROS and want to use all the gazebo ROS related packages out-of-the-box, this is the recommended
 section:

 ### ROS2 Humble and ROS2 Rolling
-ROS2 Humble and ROS2 Rolling support officially the Gazebo Fortress version.
+ROS 2 Humble and ROS 2 Rolling support officially the Gazebo Fortress version.
 For a fully-integrated ROS system, Fortress is the recommened version.
 The way to proceed is just to use the ROS repository and do ***not*** use the osrfoundation repository.

-ROS packages `ros-humble-ros-gz` and `ros-rolling-ros-gz` will be available pulling the necessary Gazebo Fortress dependencies.
+ROS packages `ros-humble-ros-gz` and `ros-rolling-ros-gz` will be available , these packages automatically install the necessary dependencies for Gazebo Fortress.

-### ROS2 Galactic
+### ROS 2 Galactic
-ROS2 Galactic supports officially the Gazebo Edifice version.
+ROS 2 Galactic officially supports Gazebo Edifice
  For a fully-integrated ROS system, Edifice is the recommened version.
 The way to proceed is just to use the ROS repository and do ***not*** use the osrfoundation repository.

 ROS packages `ros-galactic-ros-gz` will be available pulling the necessary Gazebo Edifice dependencies.

-### ROS2 Foxy
+### ROS 2 Foxy
-ROS2 Foxy supports officially the Gazebo Citadel version.
+ROS 2 Foxy supports officially the Gazebo Citadel version.
 For a fully-integrated ROS system, Citadel is the recommened version.
 The way to proceed is just to use the ROS repository and do ***not*** use the osrfoundation repository.